Click on the Main Categories above to start your adventure.

 was originally a mathematical model (Hardy & Parfitt 1991).
 The 'vicious

-circle' becomes possible where the perception of mistakes leads to the increase
+circle' becomes possible where the perception of mistakes leads to the

-of pathological anxiety developing.
+increases the likelihood of pathological anxiety developing.

 So, why is anxiety so common -